 EBRD intends to select and contract a consulting company (the "Consultant") to carry out Phase II of the Programme to update and supplement the primary and secondary legislation for the sector (the "Assignment").

 Full Terms of Reference (TOR) of the Assignment can be found here: http://www.ebrd.com/documents/legal-reform/georgia-mining-sector-development-programme-phase-ii-legislative-framework-development.pdf

 Consultant Selection Procedure: Single stage open competitive selection.
 Interested firms or groups of firms are invited to submit a Technical and Financial Proposal.

-Assignment Start Date and Duration: The Assignment is expected to start in mid-November 2018 and has an estimated overall duration of 12 months.
+Assignment Start Date and Duration: The Assignment is expected to start in September 2019 and has an estimated overall duration of 12 months.
 The Assignment may be extended beyond the current work scope subject to availability of funding and satisfactory performance of the consultant.

-Funding Source: It is anticipated that the contract will be financed by South Eastern Mediterranean Multi-Donor Account.
+Funding Source: It is anticipated that the assignment will be financed by the EBRD Shareholder Special Fund.
 Selection and contracting are subject to the availability of funding.

-Consultant Profile: Corporate services are required.
-The Consultant will be a firm or a group of firms preferably with previous project experience related to policy and strategy development in the mining sector.
+Consultant Profile: Corporate Services are required.
+The Consultant will be a firm or a group of firms with previous project experience related to policy and strategy development in the mining sector.

 The Consultant's expert team is expected to include the following key experts (the 'Key Experts'):

-Submission Requirements: The consultants are now invited to submit a completed Technical and Financial Proposal as per the standard templates and instructions available at this link http://www.ebrd.com/documents/procurement/single-stage-package.docx.
+Submission Requirements: Qualified firms are now invited to submit a completed Technical Proposal as per the standard templates and instructions available at this link: http://www.ebrd.com/documents/procurement/single-stage-package.docx.
 Interested Consultants should make themselves familiar with these Standard Templates, Standard Instructions and Conditions of Contract in preparation of their proposals.